 Entryways are the perfect place to establish welcoming vibes in your home.
-Whether it’s a big foyer or a barely-there space in front of the door, this area is the first room you see when you walk into the house.
+Whether it’s a big foyer or a barely-there space inside the front door, this area is the first room you see when you walk into the house.
 A good entryway design makes sure this room helps keep you organized on your way in and out and makes an excellent first impression on guests.

-Setting up an entryway you love coming home to is a great way to kick off 2020 in style!
-The great news is because these spaces are usually on the smaller side, entryway redesign doesn’t take nearly as much work as other rooms.
-Check it off your to-do list and make 2020 the year you love coming home!
+Setting up an entryway you love coming home to is a great thing to prioritize right now—even if you’re just leaving the house for groceries or to go on a walk!
+The great news is because these spaces are usually on the smaller side, entryway redesigns don’t require nearly as much work (or as big of a budget) as other rooms.

 The entryway is the first place you set foot into when you come home and the last place you see when you leave.
 Adding a few thoughtful touches can have a big impact on your entire day.
-Additions like drawers for mail, a tray for essentials like your keys and wallet, and hooks to hang your bags will help organize the space—and your life!
+Additions like drawers for mail, a tray for essentials like your keys and wallet, and hooks to hang your bag or coat will help organize the space—and your life!

 Storage is the ultimate key to functional entryway design.
 Because entryways are usually the first and last room you pass through in your house, clutter has a way of piling up quickly.
 From kids’ school bags and toys to packages and purses, your entryway sees a lot of action.
 To keep clutter at bay, we say get organized with smart storage.

-After a long, potentially stressful day at the office, it is so nice to come home and be greeted by a space you love.
+After a long day, it is so nice to come home and be greeted by a space you love.
 Take a little extra care to curate decor and art in your entryway design so you are welcomed home by things you love from the moment you step through the door.